Sand Filter Cleaning & Maintenance

-Sand filters are holding tanks that collect and filter stormwater flowing off impervious surfaces before the water flows into the stormwater network.
-They hold the water back and remove harmful contaminants.
+Sand filters are holding tanks that collect and filter stormwater flowing off impervious surfaces before the water flows into the stormwater system network.
+A well maintained and serviced Sand Filter effectively holds the water back and removes harmful contaminants, as well as rubbish.

-They are usually installed where stormwater runoff contains high levels of:
+Sand Filters are usually installed where stormwater runoff contains high levels of litter, brake lining, rubber, oil, rotting vegetation and silt.

 The profile of a sand filter is usually: